-There are so many types of childcare services now, that it’s difficult for parents to understand which one is a good choice for their child.
+There are so many types of approved childcare services now, that it’s difficult for parents to understand which one is a good choice for their child.
 We look at the different types of day care available, and get some insight advice from our resident expert, Karla Gumani.

 As childcare services are different across different ages, there are several options which normally include Centre-based care, Occasional Care and Family Day Care.